Vestibular rehabilitation: Caloric reflex test

 The caloric reflex test is designed to test the function of the vestibular system and can determine the cause of vestibular symptoms.
 The reflex test consists of pouring water into the external auditory canal of a patient and observing nystagmus, or involuntary eye movement.
 With normal vestibular function, the temperature of the water has an effect on the direction of eye movement.
 In individuals with peripheral unilateral vestibular hypofunction, nystagmus is absent.

 Rotational chair testing

-This test is used to test bilateral vestibular hypofunction and the degree of central nervous system (CNS) compensation that results.
+This test is used to test bilateral vestibular hypofunction and the degree of central nervous system (CNS) compensating those results.
 Movement of fluid within the inner ear, known as endolymph, is responsible for the relationship between eye movement and head velocity.
 The test consists of seating a patient in a rotating chair, rotating the chair to specific velocity, and observing eye movement.
 In individuals with normal vestibular function, the velocity of eye movement should be equal and opposite that of head movement.
 Lower rotational velocities are used to assess extent of CNS compensation.